So,Who are we anyway?

 Photo of Dr Deborah Simpkin-King, Director of Music

-Through PROJECT : ENCORE (which she founded), Dr. King is at the leading edge of the new music industry, working with composers in finding post-premiere performances, and performing many premieres herself.
+Ember Choral Arts is the parent organization of PROJECT : ENCORE™, an international advocacy initiative founded by Dr. King that promotes post-premiere performances of new music.
+Through PROJECT : ENCORE, and through the Ember Ablaze Composer Lab, she is at the leading edge of the new music industry, working with composers in finding post-premiere performances, and performing many premieres and post-premieres, herself.

 Email Deborah